Wealth manager Mattioli Woods plc to acquire Hurley PartnersPrint news article

 Walker Morris fielded a multi-disciplinary team to advise Mattioli Woods, led by John Hamer and Thomas Mieszkowski (Corporate).
-They were supported by: Nicola Parkinson (Tax), Andrew Northage (Regulatory), Alan Harper (Intellectual Property), Lorna Hopps (Employment), Lee Crook (Commercial), Ruth Bamforth (Pensions) and Jocelyn Crockett (Real Estate).
+They were supported by: Nicola Parkinson (Tax), Andrew Northage (Regulatory), Alan Harper (Intellectual Property), Lorna Hopps (Employment), Lee Crook (Commercial), and Ruth Bamforth (Pensions).

 Commenting on the deal John Hamer, Head of Corporate at Walker Morris said: